rkovacevic/blog/source/_posts/codility-lesson1.md

 tags: [codility,algorithms,javascript]
 ---

-> Disclaimer: If you're using this to cheat on job interviews, it's not my fault, however it goes.
-If you're catching someone cheating, make sure it's not me.

 I decided to go through the Codility coding lessons, using Javascript.
 I'll be posting my solutions here.

 ## 01 TapeEquilibrium